• Skip to primary navigation

 Gary Eldon Peter

-For two years I wrote nearly everyday, mostly about what I’d left behind: the Midwest, my career as a reluctant lawyer, childhood, coming out, family and family histories, relationships begun and ended.
-I returned to the Twin Cities after graduating and juggled a part time corporate job with teaching composition, creative writing, business writing, and whatever else was thrown my way as an adjunct at several colleges (sometimes all on the same day), because I wanted to teach almost as much as I wanted to write.
+In graduate school I wrote mostly about what I’d left behind: the Midwest, my career as a reluctant lawyer, childhood, coming out, family and family histories, relationships begun and ended.
+I returned to the Twin Cities after graduating and juggled a part time corporate job with teaching composition, creative writing, business writing, and whatever else was thrown my way as an adjunct because I wanted to teach almost as much as I wanted to write.
+Eventually I landed a full-time position at the University of Minnesota, where I taught for 21 years until retiring in 2024.

 Footer